 Most commercial dog treats use preservatives and/or low-moisture content to extend their shelf life.
 Interested in knowing more?
 Dog Food Guru has an overview of synthetic and natural preservatives used within the pet food industry and Food Business News has an interesting article on some of the baking and drying technologies used in the pet food and treat industry.

 The shelf-life of homemade baked biscuit dog treats is usually very limited in comparison to their commercial counterparts.
 Homemade treats are usually prepared without added preservatives.
 Moisture control can be used to some extent by home bakers as part of the preparation process, but most home bakers can’t achieve the same level or consistency as a commercial manufacturer.
+My preferred option for longer storage is to freeze baked treats and defrost for small quantity use.
+Let’s take a look at some of the main shelf life factors and options to help with managing or mitigating them.

 Understanding Dog Treat Shelf Life